 A new generation of GLP-1 therapies is on the horizon, and they may be even more effective for both blood sugar and weight management.

-The Early Benefits of GLP-1s: Frequently Asked Questions
+The Benefits of Early GLP-1 Use: Frequently Asked Questions

 💉 How do you know if you would benefit from a GLP-1 medication?

-If you have a history of heart disease (or risk factors), this is a big plus.
-Always talk with your healthcare provider when considering a new medication of any kind.
+If you have a history of heart disease (or risk factors for heart disease), this is a big plus.
+Always talk with your healthcare team when considering a new medication of any kind.

 ⏱️ How soon after a type 2 diabetes diagnosis should you consider starting a GLP-1?